ouspg/PrivacyAndSocialEngineering/In_class_extras/README.md

 * Linux on HW or on a VM (preferably course VM)
 * Provided monitor mode capable Wi-Fi adapter
-    * Receive this after answering to a couple of easy questions about the aircrack-ng suite
+    * Receive this after answering a couple of easy questions about the aircrack-ng suite

 Wi-Fi deauthentication attack is a sort of DoS (denial-of-service) attack, where the attacker sends out deauthentication frames to devices connected to a certain AP (access point).
 When a device receives a deauthentication frame it will first be disconnected from the AP and then attempt to reconnect.

+This disconnection - reconnection traffic can be captured, and in our case, we will try to gain the password for the AP via a dictionary attack on the traffic.

+To receive the monitor mode capable adapter, you need to answer a couple of questions about the following:
+* aircrack-ng
+* aireplay-ng
+* airmon-ng
+* airodump-ng

+You will get to know the basics of [aircrack-ng suite](https://www.aircrack-ng.org/documentation.html) and [wireshark](https://www.wireshark.org/docs/wsug_html_chunked/) in the context of wireless monitoring.

+#### The Task

 In this task you will perform a Wi-Fi deauthentication attack and carry out a dictionary attack on the recorded wireless traffic of the WLAN SSID "OUSPGTestNetwork".

-You will get to know the basics of [aircrack-ng suite](https://www.aircrack-ng.org/documentation.html) and [wireshark]() in the context of wireless monitoring.
+TODO: Add small instruction set